zio/zio/docs/reference/stream/index.md

 Just like Streams, sinks are super compositional.
 Sink's operators allow us to combine two sinks together or transform them.
 That allows us to generate a vast variety of sinks.

 Streams and Sinks are duals in category theory.
-One produces value, and the other one consumes them.
+One produces values, and the other one consumes them.
 They are mere images of each other.
 They both have to exist.
 A streaming library cannot be complete unless it has streams and sinks.
 That is why ZIO has a sort of better design than FS2 because FS2 has a stream, but it doesn't have a sink.
 Its Sink is just faked.
 It doesn't actually have a real sink.
 ZIO has a real sink, and we can compose them to generate new sinks.

 ### Pipeline